zackkomo/generalsetup/Cpp/README.md

 cmake --build .
 ~~~
 In the build folder an executable called **main.exe** should appear.
 Running that is your main function.

+# 3. VS code debugging

+Install the following extensions:
+- CMake
+- CMakeTools
+- C/C++

+On the left pane find the "CMake" tile and click on it.
+A tab should open up and in the top right corner of the tab, click `Configure all projects`.
+If you want to change the CMAKE configurations, you can add commands to the `settings.json`.
+For example, to change the generator, add `"cmake.generator": "Unix Makefiles"` to the json to use Unix Makefiles.

+In the tab, all the targets should appear.
+If you set a breakpoint in the code and then right click the target you want in the tab and select `Debug` it will now debug.